 The piano keyboard visually lays out how notes relate to each other like no other instrument (okay, vibes, organs, etc., do too!).
 Many experienced musicians see the piano keys in their mind’s eye as they think about music theory concepts.
 The bass fretboard is also very visual (just not as neatly color coded!), and we will be using it to help us understand music theory as well.
 The piano is a great aide in that process.

-Yes!
-Bass lines, licks, grooves and fills.
+es!
+Bass lines, licks, grooves & fills.
 And solos, if you want.
 This is really at the core of this course.
-And mighty fun, too 🙂
+And mighty fun, too

 The private one-on-ones enable:

 About 50% of my private students choose to take the course in addition to private lessons (usually biweekly or monthly lessons).
-This enables us to work very targeted and saves lots of time in the lesson as I can just refer to specific sections in the course and make very targeted recommendations, as well as check in, give feedback and present the Pattern System.
+This enables us to work in a very targeted way and saves lots of time in the lesson as I can just refer to specific sections in the course and make very targeted recommendations, as well as check-in, give feedback and present the Pattern System.

-Yes, we offer an unconditional 15-day money back guarantee.
+Yes, we offer an unconditional 20-day money back guarantee.
 If you are not satisfied for any reason, you can email for a full refund.